article

 Human resources compliance audits are performed for internal benchmarking and external rules and regulations.
 Areas considered in a human resources compliance audit include adherence to federal, state, and local employment laws and regulations in a variety of areas, such as non-exempt workers, inadequate personnel files, and compensation.

-Internal Resource Service
+Internal Revenue Service (IRS)

-The IRS conducts compliance audits to ensure that corporate and nonprofit entities follow the rules and pay the appropriate taxes when they are due.
+The IRS conducts compliance audits to help ensure that corporate and nonprofit entities follow the rules and pay the appropriate taxes when they are due.

 Occupational Health and Safety Act (OSHA)